xumzheng/microsoft-graph-docs/api-reference/v1.0/includes/snippets/csharp/identityapiconnector-uploadclientcertificate-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new UploadClientCertificatePostRequestBody {
+var requestBody = new Microsoft.Graph.Identity.ApiConnectors.Item.UploadClientCertificate.UploadClientCertificatePostRequestBody
+{
 	Pkcs12Value = "eyJhbGciOiJSU0EtT0FFUCIsImVuYyI6IkEyNTZHQ00ifQ...kDJ04sJShkkgjL9Bm49plA",
 	Password = "<password>",